fbpx

 $0.49

-Payflow Pro (Payment Gateway)No transaction percentage fee, but additional fees apply$0.10
+Payflow Pro (Payment Gateway)No transaction percentage fee, but monthly fees apply$0.10

 PayPal Zettle (card present + QR code)2.29%$0.09